ZirixCZ/nvimai/README.md

 Reload nvim and voilà, you should be able to type the prompt I mentioned at the beginning `:NAI tell me how the universe was created` and get a response back, calming your cravings.

+## Next steps
+Even though I used it in my code examples you might prefer some other, cheaper model.
+You can find [them all listed here](https://openai.com/pricing).
+Just copy their name and paste it into the config as `model`.

 ## Showcase

 https://github.com/ZirixCZ/nvimai/assets/49836430/ffc4940e-07d9-4229-81c1-3727b017495f